Dorothy Mary Braund: Reception

 Braund's 'Figure composition' large scale work, painted for the National Gallery Travelling Scholarship in 1950, was regarded by the artist as a major work marking the transition from student to artist.
 The work recalls a sense of early Picasso in the treatment of figures and it represents the Melbourne figurative tradition.

 In 1950, Braund exhibited in a group show together with 20 other painters including Alan Sumner, George Bell, William Frater, Roger Kemp, Arthur Boyd and others, at the opening of the new Stanley Coe Gallery.
 She was pictured in The Herald Sun with Sumner and Frater.

-In 1952, she was included in the Victorian Artists Society Spring Exhibition and received a review by Alan Warren who states, "With its almost savage brightness and sound patterns, Dorothy Braund’s composition shows a definite maturing of a very personal style."
+In 1952, she was included in the Victorian Artists Society Spring Exhibition and received a review by Alan Warren who states, "With its almost savage brightness and sound patterns, Dorothy Braund's composition shows a definite maturing of a very personal style."

-In 1953, she was the only female artist in a group show of ‘Ten Melbourne Artists’ at the Peter Bray Gallery alongside John Brack, Charles Blackman, Roger Kemp, Leonard French, Michael Shannon, Arthur Boyd, Eric Thake, Grahame King and Alan Warren.
-Alan McCulloch wrote in The Herald of the ‘almost purist simplicity’ of Braund and other artists.
-Allen Warren wrote in The Age of the ‘full rhythmic serenity of sculpture in her painting Girl Resting.’
+In 1953, she was the only female artist in a group show of 'Ten Melbourne Artists' at the Peter Bray Gallery alongside John Brack, Charles Blackman, Roger Kemp, Leonard French, Michael Shannon, Arthur Boyd, Eric Thake, Grahame King and Alan Warren.
+Alan McCulloch wrote in The Herald of the 'almost purist simplicity' of Braund and other artists.
+Allen Warren wrote in The Age of the 'full rhythmic serenity of sculpture in her painting Girl Resting.'

-The Age review for the Melbourne Contemporary Artists Group Show held in 1953, stated in 1954 that "Dorothy Braund’s contributions are the work of an artist who is steadily growing in strength as her colour becomes more subdued."
+The Age review for the Melbourne Contemporary Artists Group Show held in 1953, stated in 1954 that "Dorothy Braund's contributions are the work of an artist who is steadily growing in strength as her colour becomes more subdued."

 In 1955 The Age review on the George Bell Group at Peter Bray Gallery commented on Braund's work, "…a joyous feminine expression."

 In 1957, Arnold Shore reviewed Braund's work, "Dorothy Braund packs so much into a few simple shapes and colour tones."

 In 1959, Braund was featured in an almost full page spread in The Age newspaper titled "Painter Returns…So Much to Enjoy in Greece," in which Braund shared the experience of her seven months travelling in Greece and Italy and talked about her sketch-filled note books.
 The article included a photo of Braund with Grecian artefacts.

-In 1964 at Leveson St Gallery, Bernard Smith reviewed Braund's work, "Lively, personal style in which a classical feeling for form is linked with a shrewd and civilised eye for the bizarre and comical” and “there are one or two paintings which are masterly in their own way."
+In 1964 at Leveson Street Gallery, Bernard Smith reviewed Braund's work, "Lively, personal style in which a classical feeling for form is linked with a shrewd and civilised eye for the bizarre and comical" and "there are one or two paintings which are masterly in their own way."

 In 1966, Braund won The Bendigo Art Prize, worth $300, with her work "Dinner Party".
 The judge, Brian Finemore from the National Gallery of Victoria, said that he would have bought the work for the Gallery if it had not won.

 In 1992, author Christopher Heathcote stated that many artists such as Braund have been "unjustly neglected", although they came to maturity in the 1950s.
 Braund's career spanned six decades, and she received the approval and recognition of academia and professional critics.